Weak separation in mixture models and implications for principal stratification: Introduction

+First, there has been extensive research on the asymptotic behavior of finite mixtures models.~\citet{chen2016consistency} gives a recent, comprehensive review.
+Much of this literature, however, is about the problem of testing the order of the finite mixture~\citep[see][]{mclachlan2004finite}.
+There are several recent papers that instead address estimation.~\citet{Chen:2014eh} focuses on estimating the mixing proportion when components are only weakly separated.~\citet{Ho-Nguyen-Ann-16} gives results for the over-specified location-scale Gaussian mixtures.~\citet{gadat2016parameter} study the convergence rate of $\mathbb{L}^2$-norm estimators for a few settings of two component models.
+Finally,~\citet{Anima-moment, hardt2015tight, Wu-denoise} explore the asymptotic properties of method of moments estimators in rather general settings of Gaussian mixtures.

-From a theoretical perspective, complications arise when $\Delta$ is non-zero but still ``close enough'' to zero (zero is the point at which the regularity conditions no longer hold).
-Hence, $\Delta$ is still point identified but identification is weak.
-There are many examples of weak identification in other settings, including the \textit{weak instruments problem}~\citep{Staiger:1997} and the \textit{moving average unit root problem}, which is the source of the term \textit{pile up}~\citep{shephard1990probability,Andrews:2012jv}.~\citet{Chen:2014eh} previously explored issues of weak identification in finite mixtures, though with a very different goal.
-In the spirit of this broad literature, we also show that ``standard'' asymptotic results for finite mixtures can break down in certain cases.
+Second, the problem of weak separation is a special case of the \textit{weak identification} problem especially common in econometrics.
+There are many examples of weak identification in other settings, including the \textit{weak instruments problem}~\citep{Staiger:1997} and the \textit{moving average unit root problem}, which is the source of the term \textit{pile up}~\citep{shephard1990probability,Andrews:2012jv}.
+See also~\citet{Chen:2014eh}.

-To understand the behavior of the MLE in finite samples, we must investigate the likelihood equations directly.
-As these are analytically intractable, we develop intuition by deriving a simple method of moment estimator that captures key features of the MLE.
-We connect the pathologies that we observe to the difficulty of estimating non-linear functions of the sample variance and skewness.
-We then derive analytic formulas for the probability that each pathology will occur in a given setting and conduct simulations to show that the MLE and moment estimator display these behaviors at similar rates.
-Overall, these diagnostic formulas are analogous to design or power calculations, giving a sense of the behavior of estimates prior to actually running the analysis.

-There are many possible solutions to counter the pathologies outlined above.
-Following common practice in other settings with weak identification, we suggest one based on test inversion, namely generating simulation-based $p$-values for a grid of values of $\Delta$ and then inverting these tests to form confidence sets.
-This approach is known as a \textit{grid bootstrap} in time series models~\citep{andrews1993exactly,hansen1999grid,Mikusheva:2007wl} and is closely related to the parametric bootstrap for the Likelihood Ratio Test statistic in finite mixture models~\citep{McLachlan:1987kx,Chen:2014eh}.
-When the model is correctly specified, this approach yields exact $p$-values up to Monte Carlo error.
-This approach works well in the settings we explore here.

-Finally, we discuss the case when the within-component variance, $\sigma^2$, is unknown, both for the equal- and unequal-variance case.
-We show that the performance of the MLE is even worse in this setting, with substantial bias for realistic values of $\Delta$.